Safety is our first priority in extreme winter weather

 The decision to close school is a serious one, and it affects many working families who would have to take a day off of work or find day care on short notice.
 Some families do not have these options and their children may be left home alone.
 Often, children are more at risk when we close school.
 As the largest school district in Minnesota, with more than 240,000 residents and approximately 38,000 students, many families and businesses are affected when Anoka-Hennepin closes its schools.

 Where can I get information on school closings due to weather?The district will post information about school closings/delayed start times through a variety of communication vehicles.
-In the list below, the first five communication vehicles are the quickest ways to receive such information.
+In the list below, the first six communication vehicles are the quickest ways to receive such information.

 - District and school websites.